Mfarzana/docker-learning/introduction.md

 ![enter image description here](https://docs.docker.com/engine/images/architecture.svg) **The Docker daemon**

- - List item

-The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+- The Docker daemon (dockerd) **listens** for Docker **API requests** and **manages Docker objects** such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.
+**The Docker client**
+The Docker client (docker) is the primary way that many Docker users interact with Docker.
+When you use commands such as docker run, the client sends these commands to dockerd, which carries them out.
+The docker command uses the Docker API.
+The Docker client can communicate with more than one daemon.
 ## Reference
 - https://docs.docker.com/get-started/overview/
 - https://medium.com/codingthesmartway-com-blog/docker-beginners-guide-part-1-images-containers-6f3507fffc98#:~:text=Docker%20is%20a%20platform%20for,Docker%20containers%20are%20always%20portable.